YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

       :start-after: ..
 1
       :end-before: ..
 2

+Notice how referencing `chformal` also puts the command name in an inline code block.
+This is automatically done thanks to the use of `Sphinx Domains`_ and helps to distinguish commands (and cells) from other types of links.
 The ``autoref`` role also works with two words, if the first one is "help":

 .. tab:: reStructuredText